ietf-wg-cellar/ebml-specification/specification.markdown

-Even if the semantic layer offers any kind of encryption, EBML itself could leak information at both the semantic layer (as declared via the DocType Element) and within the EBML structure (the presence of EBML Elements can be derived even with an unknown semantic layer using a heuristic approach; not without errors, of course, but with a certain degree of confidence).
+Even if the semantic layer offers any kind of encryption, EBML itself could leak information at both the semantic layer (as declared via the DocType Element) and within the EBML structure (the presence of EBML Elements can be derived even with an unknown semantic layer using a heuristic approach -- not without errors, of course, but with a certain degree of confidence).

 An EBML Document that has the following issues may still be handled by the